New, simplified genetic test effectively screens for hereditary cancers

-Category: Environment Hits: 1Researchers have developed a new integrated genetic/epigenetic DNA-sequencing protocol known as MultiMMR that can identify the presence and cause of mismatch repair (MMR) deficiency in a single test from a small sample of DNA in colon, endometrial, and other cancers.
+Category: Environment Hits: 5Researchers have developed a new integrated genetic/epigenetic DNA-sequencing protocol known as MultiMMR that can identify the presence and cause of mismatch repair (MMR) deficiency in a single test from a small sample of DNA in colon, endometrial, and other cancers.
 This alternative to complex, multi-step testing workflows can also determine causes of MMR deficiency often missed by current clinical tests.

 Read more https://www.sciencedaily.com/releases/2021/01/210121132239.htm